lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

     The default view of the search results.

-**Multiple queries and results**: From the results view page (see figure above), if you click on the "RSP TAP Search" button at upper left you can go back to the query page and execute another query by entering constraints and clicking "Search".
+**Multiple queries and results**: From the results view page (see figure above), if you click on the "DP0.2 Catalogs" tab on top, you can go back to the query page.
+There, you can execute another query by entering constraints and clicking "Search".
 (Click "Cancel" on the TAP search page to return to the results view without executing a new query).

 The new query's results will appear as a new tab in the table of the results view page.